-As we mentioned above, competitor analysis is highly important and diverse – you need to analyze their website, social media pages, their messaging and so on.
+As we mentioned above, competitor analysis is highly important and diverse – you need to analyze their website, social media pages, messaging, and so on.
 In this article, we will mainly concentrate on analyzing competitors’ social media presence.

-Analyzing social media pages of your competitors is important to understand their messaging, the type of content they share – images, infographics, videos, blog articles.
-Analyze which ones perform better, which types of content have the most engagement and see if that will work for you, too.
+Analyzing the social media pages of your competitors is important to understand their messaging, the type of content they share – images, infographics, videos, blog articles.
+Analyze which ones perform better, which types of content have the most engagement, and see if that will work for you, too.

 To see what social media platforms your competitor is using, simply go to their website where at the bottom of the page you will find social sharing buttons.
 Click the link and start your research.

 To learn more about the use of social media and the performance criteria of your competitors; check out our article; Top 5 social media competitor analysis tools

 Make qualitative and quantitative research

 There is qualitative and quantitative research to conduct.
 The names themselves are a hint – qualitative research shows the quality of the messaging, images, and so on, while quantitative shows the number of likes, comments, etc. Both of this information are important for understanding how the messaging works, how interested their audience is.

 To see how active your competitors’ social media pages are, like/subscribe to their channels and wait for notifications, check the frequency of their posting, the timing they choose to target their audience.
 Think about how you can use this information and how can it be beneficial for your social media postings.
 How often do your competitors post?
 What time do they post?
 These are questions you need to get an answer to.